MohammedAnasuddin/Anas-WebDev-Mastery/ReactJS/Notes/States_in_React.md

 State is local to a component instance on the screen.
 In other words, **if you render the same component twice, each copy will have completely isolated state!** Changing one of them will not affect the other.

 Unlike props, **state is fully private to the component declaring it.** The parent component can’t change it.
 This lets you add state to any component or remove it without impacting the rest of the components.

+> `setState` will always re-render the component that owns that state,
+> no matter how deep, how nested, or where you call it from.